 The sentences handed out by the courts at the time were severe, even for the most petty offences.
 It also seemed as if the more serious the crime, the better off you were.
 The odd reasoning behind this was that you had to serve your sentence in full.
-If you had been sentenced to a long jail sentence, your body would not survive the hard labour imposed on the short term inmates, for the duration of your stay.
+If you had been given a long jail sentence your body would not survive the hard labour imposed on the short term inmates for the duration of your stay.
 Therefore, although still not a pleasurable experience, you had a less tougher time than the petty criminals.
 This prevented you cheating the system by dropping down dead through exhaustion or malnutrition before your time had been served.
 Quite different to the luxury offered to offenders today!

 There was also a women’s section of the prison, and facilities for those with young children, to look after them when not at work.
 This work was at least productive, unlike the pointless hard labour enforced in other institutions.
 There were oakum picking, knitting, and laundry work, among others.

 One of the problems, which may have contributed to the closure of the prison, was the amount of inmates returning after completion of their sentence.
 Bear in mind that these people, when on the outside, had mainly a life of misery.
-Without food or shelter and no hope of improving their lot it must have been tempting to throw a stone to break a window, and wait to be arrested.
+Without food or shelter and no hope of improving their lot.
+It must have been tempting to throw a stone to break a window, and wait to be arrested.
 It was suspected at the time that this was the case.
 Knowing the conditions inside Tothill were not brutal, and that they would be given a roof over their heads and regular meals, people were purposely being arrested for minor offences.

 The cells were individual, in most early prisons, so that any time you had to yourself (which was very little), was spent entirely in isolation.
-Many prisoners were driven to insanity because of the tasks they were compelled to carry out, and the endless solitude, alone in a cell, turning the ‘crank’ handle from morning till night.
+Many prisoners were driven to insanity because of the tasks they were compelled to carry out, and the endless solitude.
+Alone in a cell turning the "crank" handle from morning till night.
 Because of the overcrowding, prison ships were also made use of to house the many convicts for whom there was no room.
 The Government had to start funding a scheme to build even more jails in London.
 The first of these, to be opened in 1821, was the The National Penitentiary, at Millbank.
 Others were to follow in due course.
 Much prison space was taken up by people who owed money.
 Their sentences were as long as it took them to pay back the debt!
 Debtors who were not housed in the prison at Newgate were sent to the Fleet prison, or the Marshallsea.

 There had been a prison at Newgate since 1188, with rebuilding carried out in 1770.
 It was only 12 years after this, in 1782, that a new prison was completed, the former being so badly damaged in the Gordon Riots of 1780.
 It takes its name from one of the old walled City gates.